 One of the biggest impediments to a building inspection is obstructions that prevent inspectors from getting in and looking at areas of the home.

-As inspections are purely visual, inspectors cannot move, shift, destroy or alter any part of your home.
+As inspections are purely visual, inspectors cannot move, shift or alter any part of your home.
 Thus, they will not inspect an area they cannot access.

 For example, if a garage is cluttered and inaccessible, an inspector will not move objects out of the way.

-They will simply make a note in the report that they area was inaccessible, and the room may have faults.
+They will simply make a note in the report that the area was inaccessible, and the room may have faults.

 Beyond the usual clutter like cardboard boxes, things like cars, rubbish bins and large bushes are all obstructions too.
 You should endeavour to remove these.